 This list is not comprehensive and other locally indigenous species can also be included in any revegetation works.

-A more intensive revegetation effort to establish indigenous grasses and herbs will be conducted in the south western corner of the creek reserve, around HZ7 (Figure 1).
+A more intensive revegetation effort to establish indigenous grasses and herbs will be conducted at the north-eastern end of the creek reserve, around existing remnants of Plains Grassland (Figure 1).